Updated June 7, 2019

 What we’re doing

-As the largest certification program in the world for sustainable cocoa, UTZ works with more than 610,000 cocoa farmers in 20 producing countries.
+As the largest certification program in the world for sustainable cocoa, the UTZ programs works with more than 807,000 cocoa farmers in 18 producing countries (2018).
 We train trainers who train farmers on better farming practices and help drive investment in more sustainable cocoa production.

-We are also partnering with civil society, governments and large industry players through our Sector Partnerships Program.
+We are also partnering with civil society, governments and large industry players through the Rainforest Alliance Sector Partnerships Program.
 By improving the lives of farmers, strengthening the lobby and advocacy capacities of NGOs and working with industry leaders, real change can start from the bottom up and top down.
-At UTZ we take action to prevent child labor on UTZ certified farms, and with these initiatives we are working to make this practice more widespread throughout the industry.
+Through the UTZ program we take action to prevent child labor on UTZ certified farms, and with these initiatives we are working to make this practice more widespread throughout the industry.

 There is a long way to go before sustainability becomes the norm in the cocoa industry, but the sector is going in the right direction, and progress is being made.

 Do you believe that sustainable cocoa is the way forward for your company?
-Join our program today!
+Join the UTZ program today!